Important medical facts about Prader-Willi syndrome

 People with PWS may have unusual reactions to standard dosages of medications.
 Use extreme caution in giving medications, especially those that may cause sedation; prolonged and exaggerated responses have been reported.
 The presence of obesity may also affect appropriate dosing.

-Skin picking is commonly seen in PWS, and open sores caused by skin picking may be apparent, sometimes leading to serious infections.
+Skin picking (including rectal picking) is commonly seen in PWS, and open sores caused by skin picking may be apparent, sometimes leading to serious infections including cellulitis and osteomyelitis.
 Individuals with PWS also tend to bruise easily.
 Appearance of such wounds and bruises may erroneously lead to suspicion of physical abuse.

-Acknowledgement: We thank Consensus Care, UK for an initial draft of this document which has been edited by IPWSO.
+Acknowledgement: We thank Consensus Support Services for an initial draft of this document which has been edited by IPWSO.

 One-page printable version